Subcultures have the potential to support or disrupt the achievement of your organisation’s aims and objectives.

-Sometimes this might be good, for example if teams have different outcomes or tasks to achieve.
+In some cases this may be a positive, for example if teams have different outcomes or tasks to achieve.
 However subcultures that develop in response to the needs of particular groups, for example as a result of a person’s political views, personal beliefs or shift patterns, may be more damaging.

 Positive workplace cultures should have subcultures that complement each other to meet the organisations overall aims and objectives, and strong leadership to enable this.